-WARNING If this instrument is not used as specified, the protection provided by the equipment could be impaired.
+If this instrument is not used as specified, the protection provided by the equipment could be impaired.
 This instrument must be used in a normal condition (in which all means for protection are intact) only.

-- WARNINGTo prevent electrical shock, disconnect the Agilent 83487A optical/ electrical plug-in module from mains before cleaning.
+To prevent electrical shock, disconnect the Agilent 83486A from mains before cleaning.
 Use a dry cloth or one slightly dampened with water to clean the external case parts.
-Do not attempt to clean internally. - WARNINGThis is a Safety Class 1 product (provided with a protective earthing ground incorporated in the power cord).
+Do not attempt to clean internally.

+This is a Safety Class 1 product (provided with a protective earthing ground incorporated in the power cord).
 The mains plug shall only be inserted in a socket outlet provided with a protective earth contact.
 Any interruption of the protective conductor inside or outside of the product is likely to make the product dangerous.
 Intentional interruption is prohibited.

-WARNINGNo operator serviceable parts inside.
+No operator serviceable parts inside.
 Refer servicing to qualified personnel.
 To prevent electrical shock, do not remove covers.